DUNE-DAQ/daq-buildtools/docs/README.md

 _n.b.
-These instructions assume you're using daq-buildtools from the dunedaq-v2.9.0 frozen release or later_

-_n.b.
-If you want to build your repo area against Spack packages rather than UPS packages, please read [the instructions from the Spack feature branch of daq-buildtools](https://github.com/DUNE-DAQ/daq-buildtools/blob/johnfreeman/issue161_spack/docs/README.md)_
+These instructions are intended for people who develop daq-buildtools itself, as opposed to people who use daq-buildtools in order to develop other packages.
+Unless you're a member of the Software Coordination group, you probably want to go to the [documentation of the most recent release of daq-buildtools](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/) or the [the instructions from the Spack feature branch of daq-buildtools](https://github.com/DUNE-DAQ/daq-buildtools/blob/johnfreeman/issue161_spack/docs/README.md)_

 # DUNE DAQ Buildtools